 I enjoy putting words into sentences.
-A lot.
 I write blogs, articles, teaching guides and books.
 Both the nonfiction and the fiction variety.
-But … but I don’t enjoy writing an autobiography.
-I’m sure most people feel the same way.
-Trying to describe oneself feels contrived.
+I’m not especially fond of writing an autobiography.
+I’m sure many people feel the same way.

-Anyway, I know the value of disclosing a little about myself on a website like this, so here we go.
+That said, I realise the value of disclosing a little about oneself on a website like this, so here we go.

-I am on a journey.
-An amazing one.
+I’m on a journey.
+An exciting one.
 A challenging one.

 Together with a wonderful group of elders, I was able to help the church I led to walk through a remarkable shift detailed here.

-This led to an incredible thrust in church planting and missional work which took our team around the world.
-From humble beginnings in South Africa, we have worked in several different countries during the past decade and a half.
+This led to an exciting thrust in missional work which took our team around the world.
 From third-world countries like South Africa, Zimbabwe and Zambia to first-world countries like Japan, New Zealand and Australia.
-And by the way, we’re still enjoying humble beginnings.

-From these rich experiences — and many hard lessons learnt — I’ve put this site together.
+From these rich experiences and the many hard lessons learnt, I’ve put this site together.
 My goal is to contribute towards what is, in my opinion, the most important conversation today.
 A conversation that involves:

-While I am now based in Melbourne, Australia, I walk in relationship with a number of men around the world.
+While I am based in Melbourne, Australia, I walk in friendship with a number of men around the world.
 Tony Fitzgerald is based in the USA.
 Grant Willems in Japan.
 Christo Van Deventer in South Africa.
-Robert Willems in New Zealand.
-And here in Australia, Peter Steicke and Craig Joppich in Adelaide.
+And here in Australia, Peter Steicke is based in Adelaide.

 These men know me well.
-Very well.
 They know what I’m like on a mission trip in a foreign land, what I’m like at home, and what I’m like sharing my heart, whether it’s in a coffee shop or behind a lectern.
+While we don’t always come to the same conclusion on things, we’re whistling to the same tune.
 Some of these relationships go back more than twenty years.
 Feel free to contact them and ask them anything you want about me.

-Holding to the Apostles’ and Nicene Creeds, the following values are important to me:
+Holding to the Apostles’ and Nicene Creeds as essential for doctrine and the Great Commandments (Matthew 22:37-39) and the Great Commission (Matthew 28:18-20) as informing our practices, the following values are important to me:

 The Father-heart and Word of God